gher-uliege/drifter-raspberry-pi/01-software-installation.md

 wget https://julialang-s3.julialang.org/bin/linux/aarch64/1.10/julia-1.10.0-linux-aarch64.tar.gz
 ```

-1.10.0 is the current stable version (as of March 2023).
+1.10.0 is the current stable version (as of January 2024).
 This command will extract all files from the downloaded archive `julia-1.10.0-linux-aarch64.tar.gz` and install julia in `/opt/julia-1.10.0`:

 ```bash
 sudo tar -C /opt -xvf julia-1.10.0-linux-aarch64.tar.gz